Nepalese Civil War: Overview

 On 22 May 1994, the CPN(UC)/UPFN was split in two.
 The militant faction later renamed itself the Communist Party of Nepal (Maoist), or CPN(M).
 This faction described the government forces, mainstream political parties, and the monarchy, as "feudal forces".
 The armed struggle began on 13 February 1996, when the CPN(M) carried out seven simultaneous attacks over six districts.
 Initially, the government mobilized the Nepal Police to contain the insurgency.
 The Royal Nepal Army was not involved in direct fighting because the conflict was regarded as a policing matter.
 On Friday, 1 June 2001, King Birendra, and his entire family were killed in a massacre at the Narayanhiti Palace – the official residence of the Shah monarchs.
-Perpetrated by Prince Dipendra, the heir apparent to the Nepalese throne, there were ten deaths and five injuries – four injured victims and one self-inflicted injury on Dipendra after shooting himself in the head in an apparent suicide attempt.
+Perpetrated by Prince Dipendra, the heir apparent to the Nepali throne, there were ten deaths and five injuries – four injured victims and one self-inflicted injury on Dipendra after shooting himself in the head in an apparent suicide attempt.
 Dipendra fell into a coma for three days before dying, during which he was crowned as the new king.
 On 25 July 2001, the government of Sher Bahadur Deuba and the Maoist insurgents declared a ceasefire, and held peace talks from August to November of that year.
 The failure of these peace talks resulted in the return to armed conflict, beginning with the Maoist attack on an army barracks in Dang District in western Nepal, on 22 November.
 The situation changed dramatically in 2002, as the number of attacks by both sides increased greatly, and more people died than in any other year of the war.

 The government responded by banning anti-monarchy statements, imprisoning journalists, and shutting down newspapers accused of siding with the insurgents.
 Several rounds of negotiations, accompanied by temporary ceasefires, were held between the insurgents and the government.
-The government categorically rejected the insurgents' demand for the constituent assembly elections.
+The government categorically rejected the insurgents' demand for constituent assembly elections.
 At the same time, the Maoists refused to recognize the continued survival of a constitutional monarchy.
 In November 2004, the government rejected both the Maoists' request to negotiate directly with King Gyanendra rather than via Prime Minister Deuba, and the Maoists' request for discussions to be mediated by a third party such as the United Nations.